Body

 • Always use hair care products designed for color-treated hair – these products are designed to work on the weakened fibres, leaving them smooth, supple and nourished.

-• You can seriously damage your hair if you use the wrong level of hydrogen peroxide.
+• You can seriously damage if you use the wrong level of hydrogen peroxide.

-• Do a deep-conditioning treatment a week before dying your hair to maintain the color and nourish your hair.
+• Do a deep-conditioning treatment a week before dying to maintain the color.

 • Use a quality color protective product to maintain dryness, keep the color true and prevent damage.